 - 19.1 Certain circumstances can lead to your licence being revoked.
 If this happens it will be revoked in all the tiers, categories and sub-categories which you are licensed under. - 19.2 If we revoke your licence and you are an endorsing body under the Tier 1 (Graduate Entrepreneur) scheme, we will withdraw you from that scheme.
 Any migrant you are endorsing will have their leave reduced to 60 days.
 This is to allow them to seek another route under which they can remain in the UK.
 If they have been unable to do this after the 60 days they must leave the UK or face enforced removal. - 19.3 For information on the circumstances in which we will revoke your sponsor licence, see annex 5. - 19.4 If any circumstances in annex 5 arise, we will revoke your licence straight away.
 We will write to you to tell you that your licence has been revoked.
-There is no right of appeal and you won't be allowed to apply again for a sponsor licence for a period of six months from the date your licence is revoked. - 19.5 For information on the circumstances in which we may revoke your sponsor licence, see annex 6. - 19.6 We can't define in which exceptional circumstances we may not revoke your sponsor licence but when one of the circumstances listed in annex 6 applies, we view this as a serious and will look for evidence that you were either not responsible for what happened or, if you were, you took prompt action to remedy the situation.
+There is no right of appeal and you won't be allowed to apply again for a sponsor licence for a period of six months from the date your licence is revoked. - 19.5 For information on the circumstances in which we may revoke your sponsor licence, see annex 6. - 19.6 We can't define in which exceptional circumstances we may not revoke your sponsor licence but when one of the circumstances listed in annex 6 applies, we view this as a serious and will look for evidence that you have robust processes and procedures and have taken all reasonable steps to verify information that you are required to obtain and hold in connection with your duties under this guidance as well as any information that you send to us. - 19.7 If the circumstances in annex 6 arise and we believe that the evidence we have shows that you are breaching your duties and/or pose a threat to immigration control, we will suspend your licence.
+For more information, please see suspending a licence. - 19.8 If any circumstances in annex 4 arise and we do not believe it is necessary to suspend your licence, we may downgrade it to a B-rating.
+For more information, please see downgrading to a B-rating.